 \section{Systematic uncertainties}

-We consider six sources of systematic uncertainty: the \Dz reconstruction asymmetry; the fact that some \DzTopipipiz fit parameters are fixed to the values determined from simulation; the biases of the fits; the residual mismodeling of the \acp{PDF}; the uncertainty arising from the control sample weighting procedure; and the presence of wrong-sign \DzToKpiWS decays in the \DzToKpiRS control samples. \autoref{tab:syst} summarizes their impact.
+We consider six sources of systematic uncertainty: the \Dz reconstruction asymmetry; the fact that some \DzTopipipiz fit parameters are fixed to the values determined from simulation; the biases of the fits; the residual mismodeling of the PDFs; the uncertainty arising from the control sample weighting procedure; and the presence of wrong-sign \DzToKpiWS decays in the \DzToKpiRS control samples. \autoref{tab:syst} summarizes their impact.

-We estimate the \Dz reconstruction asymmetry using the \ac{MC} simulation to be \((8\pm6)\times10^{-4}\), which is consistent with zero as expected.
-Since the \DzTopipipiz Dalitz distribution model is based on the decay amplitude model measured by the \babar collaboration \cite{BaBarAmplitude}, we expect the \ac{MC} to accurately reproduce the kinematic distributions of the \Dz pions.
+We estimate the \Dz reconstruction asymmetry using the MC simulation to be \((8\pm6)\times10^{-4}\), which is consistent with zero as expected.
+Since the \DzTopipipiz Dalitz distribution model is based on the decay amplitude model measured by the \babar Collaboration \cite{BaBarAmplitude}, we expect the MC to accurately reproduce the kinematic distributions of the \Dz pions.
 The simulation shows that the \Dz pions typically have large transverse momenta.
-Previous analyses determined the data--simulation agreement for charge asymmetries to be good in this region of phase space, therefore we can rely on the value obtained from \ac{MC}.
+Dedicated studies determined the data-simulation agreement for charge asymmetries to be good in this region of phase space; therefore, we can rely on the value obtained from MC.
 We assign the statistical uncertainty of this determination as the associated systematic uncertainty.